bright/bright.github.io/_posts/2015-04-13-using-file-resources-in-android-unit-test.md

 ---
 layout: post
 excerpt: "Since version 1.1 of Android Gradle Plugin we can run unit test on a local JVM on our development machine.
 In this article I'll demonstrate how to make local resources available in unit test case."
-title: "Using file resources in Android POJO unit test"
+title: "Using the file resources in Android POJO unit test"
 modified: 2015-04-13
 tags: [android, unit-testing]
 comments: true